ArtanisInc/Artanis-RCS/README.md

 - **Operating System**: Windows 10/11 (required for pywin32)
 - **Python**: Version 3.8 or higher
 - **Counter-Strike 2**: Latest version with GSI capability
-- **Administrative Privileges**: May be required for input simulation

 ### **Dependencies**
 - **PyQt5**: Modern GUI framework